-- Calculate your (product) carbon footprint according to the defined organizational & operational boundaries and define the ‘baseline’.
+- Calculate your (product) carbon footprint according to the defined organisational & operational boundaries and set the ‘baseline’.

-- Define the annual CO2-reduction target, CO2 reduction plan.
+- Define the annual CO2-reduction targets and plan.
 Measure and monitor the reduction progress: Plan – Do – Check – Act.

-- Offset the emissions that remains with allowed carbon credits.
+- Offset the emissions that remain with high-quality carbon credits.
 Investments in an emission reduction projects within the supply chain of the certified product are also possible.
 This is called insetting.

 - Get Certified.
 Arrange the audit by an independent auditor (Certification Body) .
 If you reduced more CO2 emissions than the annual target requires, you may qualify for an audit exemption for one year.